 As a new article on theguardian.com by Dean Burnett explains, the brain has two attention systems: a conscious, and unconscious one.
 The conscious attention system focuses on our current task, such as writing an article, while the unconscious system, “shifts attention towards anything our senses pick up that might be significant,” like the sudden, sharp ring of a fork being dropped onto a plate in the other room.

 When we listen to music, we block out sounds or distractions that the unconscious attention system might otherwise pick up.
-Some companies have tried to use this to their advantage, playing music over speaker systems to keep their employees focused on their tasks.
+Some companies have tried to use this to their advantage, playing music using soundbars (see this page linked here, for more info) to keep their employees focused on their tasks.
 Burnett explains that results have been mixed.
 It seems that the type of music plays a major role in focus increasing effectiveness.

 “Some studies suggest that it really is down to personal preference.
-Music you like increases focus, while music you don’t impedes it…Music also has a big impact on mood – truly bleak music could sap your enthusiasm for your task.
+The music you like increases focus, while music you don’t impede it…Music also has a big impact on mood – truly bleak music could sap your enthusiasm for your task.
 Something else to look out for is music with catchy lyrics.
 Musical pieces without words might be better working companions, as human speech and vocalization is something our brains pay particular attention to.”

 Finally, Burnett notes that some of the best music for keeping focus has breen credited to video game soundtrack music.
 “This makes sense, when you consider the purpose of the video game music: to help create an immersive environment and to facilitate but not distract from a task that requires constant attention and focus. ”